 The Royal Horticultural Society have a wealth of knowledge to help us connect to our garden, helping to restore a tired mind, ease away tensions of the day, yes, even in Autumn.
 Their idea though, is to give you some time for garden planning, as we begin to think about the joys of what we want to achieve from our own labours.
 Especially; they talk about how scents unlock memories, reduce stress and anxiety.
 Perhaps you might hang prostrate rosemary in a basket at head height, or flowering lavender.
 Do you remember those halcyon summer days as bees came to your lavender bush, how good you felt.
 Nature has its own ways of reducing blood pressure.

-One final tip as we head into Autumn.
+One final tip as we head into Winter.

 High pressure timber treatments preserve all kinds of wood for many years.
 Take a few minutes to watch this video of how the pressure treatment is applied.
 High quality domestic products such as decking, fencing, sheds, gazebos and pergolas are manufactured from pressure treated wood.
 The video includes many useful tips that homeowners will value.